Tissue MicroArray Facility

 • Are your unstained slides going to be used for DNA OR RNA extraction?

-• If you're planning to do LCM are you aware that our H&E stainer is used to stain cases other that yours and should be considered contaminated?
+• If you're planning to do LCM are you aware that our H&E stainer is used to stain cases other than yours and should be considered contaminated?
 We can hand stain your slides

 The following questions pertain to frozen sections: